Universal Tuner 2.3 NEW

 Temperament

-The standard tuning in western music is called “12 Tone Equal Temperament” (12-TET).
-In 12-TET all notes are equally spaced thruout an octave.
+The standard tuning in Western music is called “12 Tone Equal Temperament” (12-TET).
+In 12-TET, all notes are equally spaced throughout an octave.
 This leads to equal intervals in any key.
-On the downside the intervals are not “pure” as they occure in nature.
+However, the intervals are not "pure" as they occur in nature.

 Tip: If you are using an open tuning, set the root of the temperament to the root of your open tuning and pick “Just Intonation”.
 Give it a try!